gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The build comparison support manages the execution of the “source” build and the “target” build, the association of outcomes between the two, the comparison of the outcomes and generation of a report that identifies any encountered differences.
 You can then use this report to go ahead with the Gradle upgrade, build system migration or build configuration change with confidence that the outcomes are identical, or that the differences are acceptable.

-For Gradle 1.2, we have focussed on supporting the case of comparing the current build with a newer Gradle version and zip file binary archive outcomes (e.g. zip, jar, war, ear etc.).
+For Gradle 1.2, we have focused on supporting the case of comparing the current build with a newer Gradle version and zip file binary archive outcomes (e.g. zip, jar, war, ear etc.).
 This feature will continue to evolve to encompass comparing more kinds of outcomes and smart integration with other build systems (such as Apache Maven) for convenient comparisons.

 See the new [User Guide chapter](userguide/comparing_builds.html) for more detail on this new capability.